-Diamond exoplanet formation
+Diamond formation in exoplanets

 When stars and planets are formed, they do so from the same cloud of gas, so their bulk compositions are similar.
 A star with a lower carbon-to-oxygen ratio will have planets like Earth, comprised of silicates and oxides with a very small diamond content (Earth’s diamond content is about 0.001 percent).

 But exoplanets around stars with a higher carbon-to-oxygen ratio than our Sun are more likely to be carbon-rich.
 Allen-Sutter and co-authors Emily Garhart, Kurt Leinenweber, and Dan Shim of ASU, with Vitali Prakapenka and Eran Greenberg of the University of Chicago, hypothesized that these carbon-rich exoplanets could convert to diamond and silicate if water (which is abundant in the universe) were present, creating a diamond-rich composition.